dilner1/Garden-Gnome-Blog/README.md

 - Open Cloudinary account if you do not already have one, on the Dashboard there will be a API Environment Variable, click the copy to clipboard icon in the bottom right hand corner
 - Paste into the env.py file, following the format for the other keys seperate CLOUDINARY_URL as the key nmae, remove the '=' and use the ramaining part as the key value
 - Copy the Cloudinary url key name and value into config vars on Heroku as with the SECRET_KEY
+- Add DISABLE_COLLECTSTATIC to Heroku with the value set as 1 - this is required as there are no static files at present and will be removed later in the project

+- In Settings.py connect Cloudinary database
+    - Add cloudinary_storage to INSTALLED_APPS above django.contrib.staticfiles
+    - Add cloudinary to INSTALLED_APPS underneith
+    - under STATIC_URL add these lines
+        - STATICFILES_STORAGE = 'cloudinary_storage.storage.StaticHashedCloudinaryStorage'
+        - STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static')]
+        - STATIC_ROOT = os.path.join(BASE_DIR, 'staticfiles')
+        - DEFAULT_FILE_STORAGE = 'cloudinary_storage.storage.MediaCloudinaryStorage'
+    - under Build paths section add TEMPLATES_DIR = os.path.join(BASE_DIR, 'templates')
+    - in TEMPLATES section add TEMPLATES_DIR as the value to the key 'DIRS':
+    - in ALLOWED_HOSTS section add the Herolu app name and .herokuapp.com to the key value and localhost - this app's key will be ['garden-gnome-blog.herokuapp.com', 'localhost'] as an example
+- Cretae Media, static and templates folders in the top level of our project on git

 # Credits